Thanasornsawan/solidity-learning/README.md

 This project use solidity hardhat running on local.

-Each file in contracts folder can see result in the folder scripts:
+Each file in contracts folder can see result compile function in the folder scripts:

 ```shell
 npx hardhat run scripts/testCustomError.js